DEGIRO Account Types: Basic vs Custody

 what actually matters in 2026

 For most new DEGIRO users, the old Basic vs Custody binary is largely gone.
 The real 2026 question is different: if you already hold a legacy Custody account, should you keep it?
-And if you’re on Basic, what does the securities lending opt-in actually mean?
+And if you’re on Basic in one of the four markets where lending is offered, what does the securities lending opt-in actually mean?
 This guide covers both angles.

 Some of the links on this site are affiliate links, meaning we may earn a commission at no extra cost to you if you sign up through them.
 This does not affect our reviews or recommendations — we only feature products we genuinely believe are useful for investors.
 This site provides educational content only, not personalized investment advice.
 Investments can lose value and past performance does not guarantee future results.
 You are responsible for your own financial decisions and for confirming the tax and legal rules that apply in your country.

-2026 status: DEGIRO Custody is now mainly relevant to legacy users who opened one before DEGIRO removed it as a standard new-account option.
-New users generally open a Basic profile, and securities lending is handled separately as a voluntary opt-in product setting — not as an account-type label.
-If you’re opening DEGIRO for the first time in 2026, this page is most useful for understanding how lending works and what the fee differences mean for your portfolio type.
-If you already hold a legacy Custody account, keep reading — the trade-off analysis still applies to you directly.
+2026 status: Custody is no longer offered to new clients — DEGIRO’s current published fee schedule covers only the Basic, Active and Trader profiles and contains no Custody line.
+Every new account opens as Basic, and securities lending is a separate opt-in product setting, off by default — not an account-type label — offered in the Netherlands, Spain, Switzerland and Italy only.
+Existing Custody holders keep their original terms.
+If you’re opening DEGIRO for the first time in 2026, this page is most useful for understanding what the securities lending opt-in involves.
+If you already hold a legacy Custody account, keep reading — the comparison still applies to you directly.

 TL;DR